Go Back

 Instructions

 • Put sencha tea leaves into a teapot.
-Bring water to a boil,then let it cool for a few minutes until it reaches 158-176℉ (70-80°C) before pouring it over the tea leaves.
-Cover the teapot and let it steep for about 1 minute (or according to the instructions on your tea package).
+Bring the water to a boil, then let it cool for a few minutes until it reaches 158-176℉ (70-80℃) before pouring it over the tea leaves.
+Cover the teapot and let the leaves steep for about 1 minute (or follow the instructions on your tea package).

-• Sprinkle salt over the rice in each bowl and pour enough tea to cover about ¾ of the rice.
-Then, add bubu arare, shredded nori seaweed, and wasabi to taste.
+• Sprinkle salt over the rice in individual bowls, and pour in enough tea to cover about ¾ of the rice.
+Then, add your preferred toppings, such as bubu arare, shredded nori seaweed, and wasabi, to taste.

 Notes

-• This dish is not suitable for storage as the rice absorbs the dashi.
+• This dish is not suitable for storage as the rice absorbs the tea.
 Only make enough for immediate consumption.

 Nutrition